lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ```js
 import { BrowserRouter as Router, Route } from `react-router-dom`
 ```
 Next, render a `Route` inside your `Router`.
 The `Route` component's function is simple: to render its children when the current URL path matches the value of its `path` prop.
-For example, the following route renders the `About` component when the URL path matches `'about'`.
+For example, the following route renders the `About` component when the URL path matches `'/about'`.

 ```js
 <Route path='/about'>